New energy-capacity-type inequalities and uniqueness of continuous Hamiltonians: Introduction and results

+Theorem \ref{theo unicite hameo}, which proves that hameotopies have unique normalized generating Hamiltonians, is one of the most foundational results in $C^0$ Hamiltonian dynamics; see \cite{buhovsky-seyfaddini, muller-oh,viterbo2} for some of the consequences of this theorem.
+In Section \ref{section preuve unicite}, we will show that Theorem \ref{theo unicite complete} allows us to recover Theorem \ref{theo unicite hameo}; to the best of our knowledge, this is the first proof of Theorem \ref{theo unicite hameo} via Floer-theoretic methods.

-In \cite{humiliere1} (see \cite{humiliere-these} for a better presentation though in French), the first author suggested another attempt of defining a continuous Hamiltonian dynamics.
-The idea is to introduce the abstract completion of the group of Hamiltonian diffeomorphisms for spectral metric.
+In addition to the above, Theorem \ref{theo unicite complete} has other interesting consequences as well.
+In \cite{humiliere1} (see \cite{humiliere-these} for a better presentation though in French), the first author suggested another attempt of defining continuous Hamiltonian dynamics.
+The idea is to introduce the abstract completion of the group of Hamiltonian diffeomorphisms with respect to the spectral metric.
 The paper is written in $\R^{2n}$ but everything there can be done on general, symplectically aspherical, closed manifolds (where, as mentioned above, $\gamma$ descends to a non-degenerate norm on $\Ham(M,\omega)$).
-On the level of Hamiltonian functions, one can introduce a distance between two Hamiltonians by and call ``generalized Hamiltonian'' any element in the completion of the set of smooth Hamiltonians for the distance $\gamma_u$.
-The canonical map $H\mapsto \phi_H^t$ naturally extends to completions, and we can speak of the ``flow'' generated by a generalized Hamiltonian.
+On the level of Hamiltonian functions, one can introduce a distance between two Hamiltonians by and call a ``generalized Hamiltonian'' any element in the completion of the set of smooth Hamiltonians with respect to the distance $\gamma_u$.
+The canonical map $H\mapsto \phi_H^t$ naturally extends to the completions, and we can speak of the ``flow'' generated by a generalized Hamiltonian.
 These completions have applications to the study of Hamilton--Jacobi equations (\cite{humiliere1, humiliere-these}).
 They are also needed for Viterbo's symplectic homogenization theory \cite{viterbo3}.

 The main problem encountered with these completions is that their elements are a priori very abstract objects, that is, equivalence classes of Cauchy sequences for some abstract distance.
 However, some elements can be represented by honest continuous functions: Indeed, the inequality $\gamma_u\leq \|\cdot\|_{C^0}$ induces a map $\iota$ from $C^0_c(\S^1\times M)$ to the set of generalized Hamiltonians.
 It follows that continuous Hamiltonians have a flow in the $\gamma$--completion of the Hamiltonian group.
 Like in the case of hameotopies, it is natural to wonder whether the generating continuous Hamiltonian is unique.
 Theorem \ref{theo unicite complete} answers this question positively.
 It says in particular that the map $\iota$ is injective.
-In other words, the continuous map representing a given generalized Hamiltonian is unique.
+In other words, the continuous function representing a given generalized Hamiltonian is unique.

 Note that since Theorem \ref{theo unicite complete} holds for any open set $U$, the uniqueness of the continuous generator is actually local.
 Therefore, the result can be applied to generalized Hamiltonians that can be represented by not everywhere continuous functions.
 Examples of such elements where provided in \cite{humiliere1}.